This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Additionally, when I’m working on any kind of letter activity with students who are still learning to master them, I like to choose a group of letters to work with, rather than the entire alphabet.
 Make sure that most of the letters you choose are those that students know.
 This will help them feel successful.
 Of course, if you’re using this during small group instruction, you will also want to include a few letters that students have not yet mastered, to help move them toward making that progress.

-I hope that you and your students enjoy this free activity!
-To download this Hot Chocolate Beginning Sound Match Activity, click the large, yellow download button at the end of the post!
+I hope that you and your students enjoy these fun, beginning sound match cards!
+To get your copy of this activity click the large, yellow download button at the end of the post!